VoronDesign/VoronUsers/printer_mods/Maker Technologies/Decontaminator_Purge_Bucket_&_Nozzle_ScrubberV2/README.md

 # Decontaminator Purge Bucket & Nozzle Scrubber V2

 I have decided to take on this project!
 I hope to add support for the kinematic bed mount for the V2 and VT soon.
 In the meantime, feel free to send me other suggestions regarding the project that would like to see.
+Much credit to edwardyeeks (edwardyeeks#6042) for getting the ball rolling.
 HMU on Discord!

 -Dom Dell Computer#0675